Spring Break for Kids of All Ages

 Elementary Age Kids:

 Visit the Tonto Natural Bridge!
 It’s a great real-life geology lesson.
 Visit the on-site museum, and have your kids take turns reading all the trail signs aloud.
 End your visit with a picnic!
 There are some really great spots to sit and enjoy your meal, and your kids can explore a bit more while the grown ups relax.
 Next, grab a meal at THAT Brewery.
 They have outdoor games like sand volleyball and horseshoes that your kids will love playing!
-Bonus – mom and dad get to sit and sip on a delicious beer flight together.
+Bonus – mom and dad can sit and hang together while the kids play!
 Finally, visit the historic Strawberry Schoolhouse for a photo opp.
 Poll your kids and see what they would think about going to school in a one-room schoolhouse like that!

 Take the kids shopping at the local shops!
 Even if they aren’t into antiques, I guarantee they will get a kick out of some of the unique items that can be found in the local stores.
 Here’s a fun idea: have them leave their phones back at the Inn, give them each $10, and see who can find the most unique treasure to take home as a souvenir!
 Several of the shops have really neat locally made items too.
 Next, rent e-bikes from The Rusty Pine Cone and cruise through the neighborhoods as a family.
 Finally, I think we all know that pizza is the way to a teenager’s heart, am I right?!
 Head to Old County Inn for live music and great food on the patio.